 Arya

 Whether or not an attitude belongs within Arya is simply judged by whether or not the attitude is noble.
-If it tolerates slavery in any form, it contradicts and hence cannot be part of Arya, as one must be ignoble in order to comfortably hold such an attitude.
+If it can be shown to tolerate slavery, exploitation or injustice in any form, it contradicts and hence cannot be part of Arya, as one must be ignoble in order to comfortably hold such an attitude.

-The empiricist bases his thinking on observational knowledge, thereby allowing whoever controls what he observes to determine his conception of truth.
+The empiricist bases his thinking on observational knowledge, thereby allowing whomever controls what he observes to determine his thoughts.
 The rationalist bases his thinking on logical knowledge, thus will not be misled by even the most pervasive information monopoly.

 The tribalist deals with a problem by transferring it onto others whom he does not care about, thereby becoming the very tool by which the problem spreads and grows.
 The universalist seeks a solution for all victims, thus will not be content until the problem has been completely eradicated.